Mission Overview

 Data Access

 Files can be downloaded directly from https://archive.stsci.edu/hlsps/smarts.
 The following table includes cURL scripts for downloading groups of SMARTS files in 10-day increments of simulated rotation period.
 Each group contains 10 files comprising ~5 GB of data, and is named for the simulated rotation periods included in it (e.g., "011-020" = bundles of light curves with periods 11-20 days).
-A cURL script is also provided for downloading all files ("All", downloads ~99 GB of data).
+A cURL script is also provided for downloading all simulation files ("All", downloads ~99 GB of data).
+The last item in the table is the link to the catalog with simulation input parameters and light curve wavelet transforms (2 GB compressed, 4.2 GB uncompressed).

 Citations